A Portable Parton-Level Event Generator for the High-Luminosity LHC: Event generation framework

 Another consideration is the concept of branch divergence on common GPU hardware.
-The threads are arranged in groups, and the threads within each of the groups are operating in lock-step\footnote{ In Nvidia terminology, a group of threads operating in lock-step is called a ``warp'', and usually consists of 32~threads.}, i.e.\ ideally a given instruction is performed for all of these threads at the same time.
+The threads are arranged in groups, and the threads within each of the groups are operating in lock-step\footnote{ A group of threads operating in lock-step is often called a ``warp'', and usually consists of 32~threads.}, i.e.\ ideally a given instruction is performed for all of these threads at the same time.
 However, if some of the threads within the group have diverged from the others by taking another branch in the program, they have to wait for the others until the execution branches merge again.
 Hence, to maximize performance, it is important to prevent branch divergence as much as feasible.
-We do so by selecting the same partonic process group and helicity configuration for groups of 32 threads/events within a given event batch.
-This implies that events written to storage have a correlated helicity configuration and partonic process group within blocks of 32 events.
+We do so by selecting the same partonic process group and helicity configuration for groups of 32 threads/events within a given event batch.\footnote{ This group size is configurable at compile time.
+The default of 32 is chosen to match the GPU warp size.} This implies that events of the same group that are accepted and then written to storage will be correlated.
+Other than in the most trivial setups, for unweighted event generation the low efficiencies imply that most accepted events are the only event in their group that are accepted, thus removing this correlation almost entirely.
 In post-processing, this correlation can be removed if necessary by a random shuffling of the events.\footnote{Such a shuffling tool for LHEH5 files can be found at \url{https://gitlab.com/spice-mc/tools/lheh5_shuffle}.} However, in most applications the ordering within a sample is not relevant, provided that the entire sample is processed, which should consist of a large number of such blocks.

-With this data structure and lock-step event generation in place, \Pepper achieves a high degree of parallelization.
-The parallelized parts of the event generation include the phase-space sampling, the evaluation of partonic fluxes, the squared matrix element calculation, the projection onto a leading color configuration and the filtering of non-zero events.
-The latter two parts are relevant for the event output, which is discussed in Sec.~\ref{sec:event_output}.